mariachietera/mariachietera.com/content/posts/besafeandcertain-facilitation.md

 Here are a few ideas for incorporating this knowledge into your workshop:

 - At the beginning of the workshop, ask the attendees to introduce themself and name which expertise they are bringing into the room
-- As the workshop host, you should help balance speaking time and make sure everybody feels free to contribute to the conversation.
-'What are some important voices we haven't heard from yet?'
 - Make sure you show gratitude and validate each intervention

 ---